Blog

 Tithely

 It should go without saying that the safety of children is a top priority in church.
 But too often, we don’t have the measures in place to back this priority.
-Even well-intended volunteers can make mistakes, parents can forget protocol, and mistakes happen.
+Even well-intended volunteers can make exceptions to the rules, parents can forget protocol, and mistakes happen.

 From implementing check-in systems to thorough background checks, our ministry leaders and volunteers must be well-equipped to keep children safe.
 This article will explore common blind spots in children’s ministry safety and offer practical solutions to make your ministry environment safer.